CD Operário

 Clube Operário Desportivo (known as CD Operário, Operário dos Açores or just Operário), is a Portuguese football club based in Lagoa in the island of São Miguel in the Azores.

 Background

-CD Operário currently plays in the Segunda Divisão which is the third tier of Portuguese football.
+CD Operário currently plays in the Campeonato de Portugal which is the fourth tier of Portuguese football.
 The club was founded in 1948 and they play their home matches at the seaside stadium of João Gualberto Borges Arruda in Lagoa.
 The stadium is able to accommodate 2,500 spectators.
 The club colours are red, white and blue.

 The club is affiliated to Associação de Futebol de Ponta Delgada and has competed in the AF Ponta Delgada Taça.
 The club has also entered the national cup competition known as Taça de Portugal on many occasions.